Horses are missing a nutrient used by every cell in the body

 Why feeding linseed often doesn’t change anything

 Linseed, flaxseed, and also chia seeds provide ALA, a form of omega-3.
-Before ALA can be used, it must be converted by the body into EPA and DHA.
-That conversion is limited and does not reliably produce these fatty acids in horses, regardless of how much ALA is fed.
+Before ALA can be used, it must be converted by the body into DHA and EPA.
+That conversion is limited - it does not reliably produce DHA and EPA in horses, regardless of how much ALA is fed.

 The Omega-3 Check establishes whether this applies to your horse in around 90 seconds.